Miki Matsubara: Career

 Matsubara started her career in 1979 and is known from hit songs such as her debut and immediate breakthrough "Mayonaka no Door (Stay with Me)" which has been covered by numerous artists, including Akina Nakamori.
 The song was ranked 28th on the Oricon Chart, and according to that chart sold 104,000 copies and 300,000 copies announced by Canyon records.
 Some of her other known songs were "Neat na gogo san-ji (ニートな午後3時)" and "The Winner" among others.

-After the release of the song "Neat na gogo san-ji" Matsubara became a well-known singer during that time.
-She was offered by many to perform in college festivals, concerts and so on.
-The song even gained a feature in a commercial of the famous Japanese multinational personal care company Shiseido, only less than two years after her debut.
+Matsubara became a well-known singer after her song Neat na Gogo San-ji was released, performing at college festivals, concerts and so on.
+The song gained a feature in a commercial of the Japanese multinational personal care company Shiseido.

 Miki Matsubara received a number of artist awards.
-Amidst her career, she formed her own band called Dr. Woo.
-Matsubara also had some international work with Motown jazz fusion group Dr. Strut in Los Angeles (becoming a backing band in the album recordings for "Cupid" and "Myself"), Tokyo and Osaka (Hall concerts), later releasing a jazz cover album entitled "BLUE EYES".
-In that album she covered some famous jazz songs like "Love for sale", she also covered the soft rock song "You've Got A Friend" originally written and sung by Carole King.
+She formed her own band, Dr. Woo.
+Matsubara also had some international work with Motown jazz fusion group Dr. Strut in Los Angeles (becoming a backing band in the album recordings for "Cupid" and "Myself"), Tokyo and Osaka (Hall concerts), later releasing a jazz cover album titled Blue Eyes.
+On that album she covered some famous jazz songs like "Love for Sale" and the soft rock song "You've Got a Friend", originally written and sung by Carole King.

 Her vocal range was that of a mezzo-soprano.

-During her music career she released 8 singles, and 12 albums.
-Despite her work being mainly domestic, outside of Japan she was also known for her work as an anime singer and songwriter, singing the opening and ending songs to anime such as Dirty Pair: Project Eden, although recently with the popularization of city pop her other work has gained overseas fans as well.
+During her music career she released 8 singles and 12 albums.
+While Matsubara was a star in Japan, she was known internationally for her work as an anime singer and songwriter, singing the opening and ending songs to anime such as Dirty Pair: Project Eden.
+The popularization of city pop has attracted new audiences outside of Japan.
 While singing theme songs for the anime Gu Gu Ganmo, she performed under the name Suzie Matsubara (スージー・松原).
-Matsubara's song "THE WINNER" was used as the opening for the Gundam OVA-series Mobile Suit Gundam 0083: Stardust Memory.
+Matsubara's song "The Winner" was used as the opening for the Gundam OVA-series Mobile Suit Gundam 0083: Stardust Memory.

-From the 1990s forwards she especially worked on anime soundtracks and music for commercials.
-Matsubara composed songs for a couple of anime, some of her most known musical compositions were for the anime series Gundam.
-Matsubara composed songs for several singers, like Hitomi Mieno, but her most notable works were likely with the singer and actress Mariko Kouda, whom Matsubara composed multiple songs to.
-Kouda's song "Ame no chi special (雨のちスペシャル)", which Matsubara composed, was featured in the five-minute music television and radio series Minna no Uta as a music video in 1997.
-It attracted a lot of attention and ranked 28th place in the Oricon chart.
+From the 1990s on she especially worked on anime soundtracks and music for commercials.
+Matsubara wrote songs for anime and some of her most known musical compositions were for the anime series Gundam.
+Matsubara wrote songs for several singers, including Hitomi Mieno, but her most notable works were likely with the singer and actress Mariko Kouda.
+Kouda's song "Ame no Chi Special" (雨のちスペシャル), which Matsubara composed, was featured in the five-minute music television and radio series Minna no Uta as a music video in 1997.
+It attracted a lot of attention and ranked 28th place on the Oricon chart.
 The song was repeatedly rebroadcast until 2004.

+On 12 November 2024, producer Tetsuji Hayashi re‐arranged Matsubara's debut hit "Mayonaka no Door (Stay with Me)" and released it digitally as "2024”.